Beginners Guide to Ibiza

 Photo: Tom Cattini / Pexels.com

-Ibiza opens for party season at the end of April with huge opening parties at just about every single club.
+Ibiza opens for party season at the end of April, with huge opening parties at just about every single club.
 You can head over then if you like as the clubs go hard for the opening parties with the biggest names performing to thousands.
-For example, sister clubs Hi and Ushuaia are throwing a massive one, The Signal, with a killer lineup that takes ravers from day to night and into the next day.

 It’s also worth mentioning Scouse Week, which refers to the first seven days of August when the island is at its busiest, in particular, when Liverpudlians and others from the North West head over.
 If you're from the north, this is a cracking time to go to make mates.

-Read more about when the best time to go to Ibiza is here
+For a more detailed breakdown, read more about the best times to go to Ibiza

 How many days do you need in Ibiza?